phil-opp/blog_os/blog/content/edition-3/posts/01-minimal-kernel/index.md

 This sets the panic strategy to `abort` for both the `dev` profile (used for `cargo build`) and the `release` profile (used for `cargo build --release`).
 Now the `eh_personality` language item should no longer be required.

-Now we fixed both of the above errors.
-However, if we try to compile it now, another error occurs:
+When we try to compile our kernel now, a new error occurs:

 ```
 ❯ cargo build